“Is he (or she) the “one” I should marry?”

 Again, on this same issue, Joy Eggerichs answers the same question, “How do I know if there is only one and if this is the one?”

 And then Joy Eggerichs follows up with the question, “What if there is no one?”

-For a man who is pursuing the question of whether a certain woman is “the one” he might marry someday, John Thomas poses the question and then answers it in the following way:
+For a man who is pursuing the question of whether a certain woman is “the one” John Thomas poses the question and then answers it in the following way:

 “How do I know whether she’s the person I should marry?

-“Other than her willingness, it’s a combination of things —a little bit of art and a little bit of science.
-By that I mean God will likely use two sources through which to communicate to you about such a decision: your heart and your head.”
+“Other than her willingness, it’s a combination of things.
+It’s a little bit of art and a little bit of science.
+By that I mean God will likely use two sources through which to communicate to you about such a decision.
+He will use your heart and your head.”

 To learn more, please read the following Focus on the Family web site article:

-And then from the ministry of Why Family, there is a blogspot article and corresponding discussion afterward that you might find interesting to read on this issue as well (and then we’ll post the article that is discussed in this one):
+And then from the ministry of Why Family, there is a blogspot article and corresponding discussion afterward that you might find interesting to read on this issue:

-The Boundless.org article that Steve referred to in his blogspot, is written by Michael Lawrence and addresses the question:
+The Boundless.org article that Steve referred to in his blogspot, is written by Michael Lawrence.
+In it, he addresses the question:

 “How do I know if she’s the one?”